Timeline of the Yemeni revolution (January – 2 June 2011): 11 March – "Friday of No Return"

 A "Friday of No Return" protest was called after Friday prayers.
-Tens of thousands of people gathered in Sana'a calling for the ouster of President Saleh.
+Tens of thousands of people gathered in Sanaa calling for the ouster of President Saleh.
 Hundreds of thousands more protested in other cities throughout the country.

-During the night, Yemeni police surrounded protesters encamped in a square in Sana'a.
+During the night, Yemeni police surrounded protesters encamped in a square in Sanaa.
 Shortly before dawn the next day, they fired on protesters using tear gas and live ammunition.
-Three people were killed in Sana'a, while another was killed in Mukalla.
+Three people were killed in Sanaa, while another was killed in Mukalla.

 12 March

-For the second time in two days security forces fired live ammunition and lobbed tear gas grenades during protests in Change Square (University Square) outside Sana'a University on 13 March.
+For the second time in two days security forces fired live ammunition and lobbed tear gas grenades during protests in Change Square (University Square) outside Sanaa University on 13 March.
 Witnesses said at least ten people were injured.

 14 March

 On 14 March, in the Ma'rib Governorate, a group of protesters stabbed Governor Naji al-Zaidi and four bodyguards with daggers.
-Al-Zaidi was then flown by helicopter to a military hospital in Sana'a.
+Al-Zaidi was then flown by helicopter to a military hospital in Sanaa.
 Three soldiers were reported killed during protests in Al Jawf Governorate.
 The city of Al Jawf was then taken over by the protesters.